Roco-scientist/NGS-Barcode-Count/README.md

 ## Uses

 ### DEL
 Setup as shown with all example files used throughout this README.
-This program was originally written for DEL.
 Typically you will use 3 x '[]' for counting barcodes, which represents 3 building blocks, within the format file.

 ### CRISPR-seq
 Same setup as with DEL, but typically with only one '[]' counted barcode in the format file.
 As such, within the counted barcode conversion file, the third column will contain all '1's